 Michael Brudenell-Bruce, 8th Marquess Of Ailesbury

-In 1980, the Bragg, Stockdale, Hall & Co name was allowed to fall into abeyance, until December 1st, 2021, when it was briefly revived by Mr Alexander Fiske-Harrison, a director of Fiske PLC and son of Clive Fiske Harrison, with Lady Kathryn Brudenell-Bruce, daughter of Lord Ailesbury, as its first shareholder.
+In 1980, the Bragg, Stockdale, Hall & Co name was allowed to fall into abeyance, until 2021, when it was revived by Alexander Fiske-Harrison, a director of Fiske plc and son of Clive Fiske Harrison.

 Bragg, Stockdale, Hall & Co